🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 What Is Cash Settlement in Options?

-Cash settlement in options is a method where the buyer of an option contract can exercise their right to receive the underlying asset, such as a stock or commodity, in the form of cash rather than the physical delivery of the asset.
-This means that instead of receiving the stock or commodity, the option holder will receive an amount of cash equal to the value of the underlying asset when the option is exercised.
+Cash settlement in options is a method where the buyer of an option contract receives a cash payment equal to the difference between the option’s strike price and the market price of the underlying asset, rather than the physical delivery of the underlying asset.
+This means that instead of receiving the stock or commodity, for example, the option holder will receive an equivalent amount of cash that’s determined when the option is exercised.

-What Is Cash settlement?
+What Is Cash Settlement?

-💡 Recommended: Options Trading 101: An Introduction to Stock Options
+Recommended: Options Trading 101: An Introduction to Stock Options

 How Does Cash Settlement Work?

-When an options contract is exercised, the buyer has the right — but not always the obligation — to buy or sell the underlying security at the agreed-upon price (called the strike price).
-In a cash settlement, the buyer of the option is not required to purchase or sell the underlying security.
+In a cash settlement, as noted above, the buyer of the option does not purchase or sell the underlying security.
 Instead, they receive a cash payout based on the difference between the strike price and the current market price of the underlying security.

 Example of Cash Settlement